ZhenbangYou/SysY-Front-End/README.md

   - replacing ```beq``` with ```ble```, ```bge``` and ```bne``` to reduce one operation.

 ## Personal Thinking about the Relation between the Front End and the Back End
-Somehow it is just like the relation between the two phase of a linker (symbol resolution and relocation):
+Somehow it is just like the relation between the two phases of a linker (symbol resolution and relocation):
   - The former deals with symbol resolution.
   - The latter deals with resource allocation.

 In this sense, the former is mainly mathematical things.
 People always say that, the front end maps variables to "virtual registers".
 From my point of view, this is just like the directory of the Linux file system or the DNS, which maps something (resource identifiers) represented by letters (which is friendly to humans) to something represented by numbers (which is easier to be processed by math and thus friendly to machines).
 Specifically, the front end maps variables indexed by their names in high-level language into something that should be held somewhere in the memory hierarchy in the future (by the back end).

 When it comes to the back end, people always come up with "register allocation" first.
 In my opinion, "register allocation" is highly interrelated with "stack allocation".
-Although the size of stack can be considered endless while the number of registers are limited (but enough at most of the time according to my daily experiences), they both belong to "resource allocation".
+Although the size of stack can be considered endless while the number of registers is limited (but enough at most of the time according to my daily experiences), they both belong to "resource allocation".
 Obviously, stack should also be reused as much as possible for the sake of locality.

 Leaving from the front end to the back end, the world seems quite different.
 Mathematical things usually involve few corner cases and are quite elegant and always concise.
 When confronted with the reality, much more consideration and scrutiny are required.